EddOliver/DecentralizedCloudAccelerator/README.md

 Now let's try to mine:

-Go to your terminal and navigate to the folder where you extracted Teamredminer, after that input a command such as this one where Address is your Ethereum address where you want to mine, I recommend a Metamask or Exodus.
+Go to your terminal and navigate to the folder where you extracted Teamredminer, after that input a command such as this one:

+sudo ./teamredminer -a ethash -o stratum+tcp://eu1.ethermine.org:4444 -u YOUR_ETH_ADDRESS.worker -p x

+Where Address is your Ethereum address where you want to mine, I recommend a Metamask or Exodus.
 And choose the pool that's nearest to you, in my case it is an Ethermine US pool.

 Video: